Longview, Washington: Sports

-The Cowlitz Black Bears baseball team call Longview and Kelso home.
-The Black Bears play in the West Coast League, an independent summer baseball league with teams from Washington, Oregon, and British Columbia.
-The team plays at David Story Field on the Lower Columbia College campus.
+The Cowlitz Black Bears play in the West Coast League, an independent summer baseball league with teams from Washington, Oregon, and British Columbia.
+The team plays at David Story Field on the Lower Columbia College campus in Longview.

 Parks and recreation

 Longview has a variety of parks and recreation facilities.
 Longview Parks and Recreation maintains the local parks, including Lake Sacajawea.
 Dozens of other parks exist within city limits with walking trails, sport fields, dog-friendly areas, children's play areas, and other features.
 Both Longview and its neighbor city, Kelso, are home to skateparks.
 Two athletic clubs exist, including the YMCA and Mint Valley Racquet and Fitness.
 Golf clubs in the local area include Longview Country Club and Mint Valley.
 The Longview parks and Recreation also works with youths of different ages with programs such as the elementary and middle schools after-school programs, The Boulevard for youths of grades 6–12, and Youth and Family link.